-Once the classification image has been smoothed and Z-scored, it must be inputted into the StatThresh.m function together with the four additional required pieces of information: a p value ( $p \le .05$ ), the sigma of the Gaussian filter used during the smoothing phase ( $\sigma_b = 4$ pixels for this reanalysis), a threshold for the cluster test (equal to 2.7 for this reanalysis), and a search space (i.e., the face region).
+Once the classification image has been smoothed and Z-transformed, it must be inputted into the StatThresh.m function together with the four additional required pieces of information: a p-value ($p \leq .05$), the sigma of the Gaussian filter used during the smoothing phase ($\sigma_b = 4$ pixels for this re-analysis), a threshold for the Cluster test (equal to 2.7 for this re-analysis) and a search space (i.e., the face region).

 Figure 4.
-Sekuler et al.'s (2004) classification images reanalyzed using the Stat4Ci Matlab toolbox.
+Sekuler, Gaspar, Gold and Bennett's (2004) classification images re-analyzed using the Stat4Ci Matlab toolbox.